laurentbarraud/AnimSprites/Readme.md

 2. Open the solution in Visual Studio 2022
 3. Build and run the project

+### Download
-Alternatively, visit the [Releases](../../releases) section to download a ZIP archive containing the compiled executable (compatible with x64 systems running Windows 7 or later).
+Go to the [Releases](../../releases) section to download a ZIP archive containing the compiled executables (compatible with x64 systems running Windows 7 or later).

 ### Unit Tests
 - Sprite movement and animation consistency